Official logo of DebConf23

 Departure day

 The 18th of September was the day of departure.
 Badri slept in my room and left early morning (06:30 AM).
 I dropped him off at the hotel gate.
-The breakfast was at the eatery (3rd floor) again, and it was good.
+The breakfast was at the eatery (3rd floor) again.

 I had an 8 PM flight from Kochi to Delhi, for which I took a cab with Rhonda (Austria), Michael (Nigeria) and Yash (India).
 We were joined by other DebConf23 attendees at the Kochi airport, where we took another selfie.